mwk-git/mwk-git/README.md

 - 🌱 I’m currently learning everything 🤣 but right now I'm especially practicing API testing and I'm taking an online course within this area
 - 🌱 I love listening to podcasts connected with programming (for example DevTalk)
-- 🌱 My goals for 2021 are: to get the first job as a software tester and to further practice my skills in Java and learn basics of Rest assured, JMeter and Selenium realy well
+- 🌱 My goals for 2021 are: to get the first job as a software tester and to further practice my skills in Java and learn the basics of REST Assured, JMeter and Selenium Webdriver really well